 Deferred financing costs consist of origination fees and debt issuance costs related to obtaining credit facilities.
 The Company has recorded these costs as an asset and liability on the consolidated balance sheets in accordance with ASC Topic 835-30, Interest.
 Deferred financing costs associated with revolving credit facilities are included in other assets on the consolidated balance sheets while those related to term loans are recorded as an offset to long-term debt.
 Deferred financing costs included in other assets were \$4.9 million and \$4.8 million, net of accumulated amortization of \$1.8 million and \$1.1 million, at December 31, 2021 and 2020, respectively.
-Deferred financing costs are discount included in long-term debt totaled \$26.6 million and \$14.0 million, net of accumulated amortization of \$3.2 million and \$0.4 million, at December 31, 2021 and 2020, respective debt.
+Deferred financing costs and original issue discount included in long-term debt totaled \$26.6 million and \$14.0 million, net of accumulated amortization of \$3.2 million and \$0.4 million, at December 31, 2021 and 2020, respectively.
+Such costs are amortized using the effective interest method over the terms of the respective debt.
 Amortization of deferred financing costs, which is included in interest expense, net in the accompanying consolidated statements of comprehensive loss, was approximately \$3.5 million, \$1.0 million, and \$1.3 million for the years ended December 31, 2021, 2020 and 2019, respectively.